Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 Career advisor

-A priest ever told the following story: A pastor in a church experienced a 500-years flood.
+A minister told the following story: A pastor in a church experienced a 500-years flood.
 He believed God will save him and his church.
 He did not leave.
 Police came ordering evacuation, he did not leave.
 Firemen came to rescue, he did not leave.
 Even Army came with a boat, he did not leave.
 He was drowned.

 When he met with God face-to-face, he asked: "God, why did you abandon me?"
 God said: "I did not abandon you.
 I sent Police, Firemen, and Army.
 You never listened".